xinjli/allosaurus/README.md

 # Allosaurus
 Allosaurus is a pretrained universal phone recognizer.

-It can be used to recognize narrow phones in more than 2000 languages.
+It can be used to recognize phones in more than 2000 languages.

+This tool is based on our ICASSP 2020 work [Universal Phone Recognition with a Multilingual Allophone System](https://arxiv.org/pdf/2002.11800.pdf)

 ![Architecture](arch.png?raw=true "Architecture")

+## Get Started

-## Install
+### Install
 Allosaurus is available from pip
 ```bash
 pip install allosaurus